- Location: Arizona

 The road to obtaining your Arizona driver's license is an exciting and sometimes challenging one.
-And if you're under 18, it all begins with getting your Class G instruction permit.
+And if you're under 18 years old, it all begins with getting your Class G instruction permit.

 (If you just moved to Arizona and already have a driver's license, you can skip this.
 See our Applying for a New License section for details.)

-To start the process, you'll need to be at least 15 years and six months of age.
+To start the process, you'll need to be at least 15 years and 6 months old.

 Be sure to get a copy of the Arizona Driver License Manual.
 Study it thoroughly, because you'll need to pass a written test based on driving-related information that's contained in the manual.